Objectives and Key Results (OKRs) 🎯

 Company OKRs

-Set by leadership, defining strategic priorities for the quarter/year.
-Company OKRs cascade to teams and individuals.
+Set by leadership, defining strategic priorities for the quarter or year.
+Company OKRs cascade down to teams and individuals.

 Team OKRs